As soon as we saw the Bolt we knew it had to happen. There’s no disguising what bike Star Motorcycles had in its sights when the 2014 Bolt

 A look at the dyno numbers gives clues to why the 2013 Bonneville tore it up on the drag strip.
 Turns out the Bonneville is the horsepower king of the trio, its peak 63.35 horsepower coming on much later than the other two at 7100 rpm.
 The difference in peak horsepower between the Bolt and Sportster was surprisingly close, the Bolt’s 47.72 hp @ 5300 rpm not much more than the Iron 883’s 45.17 hp @ 5900 rpm.
 On the other hand, the Bolt put out the most torque, explaining why it launches so well off the line.
 The V-Twins topped the chart in this category, the Bolt leading the charge with peak numbers of 53.94 lb-ft coming on the earliest of the bunch at 3400 rpm.
 The Iron 883 Sportster was good for 48.39 lb-ft of torque at 3900 rpm, while the 2013 Bonneville’s higher revving Parallel Twin pulled up the rear with 46.24 lb-ft coming on at 5600 rpm.

 Now that we’ve got numbers out of the way, we’ll take a look at how each motorcycle makes that power and scrutinize other factors like handling, suspension, brakes, as well as discussing character and appearance to determine a winner of our 2013 Urban Cruiser Shootout.

-We spent yesterday being among the first to get seat time on the 2014 Harley Low Rider, a Dyna with updated suspension, dual discs up front, and new adjustable bars and seat.
-Here's our first riding impressions.
+MotoUSA gets some seat time on the 2014 Harley Low Rider, a Dyna with updated suspension, dual discs up front and adjustable bars and seat, for our first ride review.

 MotoUSA takes Triumph's two new Thunderbird models, the 2014 LT (light touring) and 2014 Commander, for first ride evaluations of the British-built cruisers.